 About me

-Prior to that, I obtained my Bachelor’s degree in Mathematics from Southwest University, where I worked under the guidance of Dr. Xianning Liu, and my Master’s degree in Statistics from the University of Rochester, where I was advised by Dr. Xin Tu.
+Prior to that, I obtained my Bachelor’s degree in Mathematics from Yuan Longping honor program offered by Hanhong College at Southwest University, Chongqing, China, where I studied under the guidance of Prof. Xianning Liu, and my Master’s degree in Statistics from the University of Rochester, where I was advised by Prof. Xin Tu.